prashantgohel321/DevOps/100 Days of DevOps KodeKloud/Day 05 SElinux Installation and Configuration.md

 SELINUXTYPE=targeted
 EOF'
 ```
-This command tells the shell to take all the text between the `EOF` markers and write it directly into the `/etc/selinux/config` file.
-It's a fast and non-interactive way to create configuration files.
+This writes everything between `EOF` markers into the file in one go — fast, reliable, and non-interactive.

 ---